purescript/purescript-foldable-traversable/docs/Data/Foldable.md

 - `foldrDefault`
 - `foldlDefault`
+- `foldMapDefaultR`
 - `foldMapDefaultL`
-- `foldMapDefaultR`

-Note: that some combinations of the default implementations are unsafe to use together - causing a non-terminating mutually recursive cycle.
+Note: some combinations of the default implementations are unsafe to use together - causing a non-terminating mutually recursive cycle.
 These combinations are documented per function.